alexnwanganga/Deep-Learning-Models-for-AF-Detection-from-ECG-Signals/README.md

 # Summary

-Welcome to my Git Repo that presents the undergraduate research that I did this summer.
+Welcome to my Git Repo which presents the undergraduate research I contributed to this summer.
 I worked alongside another undertgraduate researcher and two graduate researchers under the supervision of Dr. Yao.
 The research was conducted at the University of Tennessee, Knoxville as part of the Quantum Algorithms & Optimization REU.
 This was a 10 week program that took place from May 28 till August 2, 2024.